CTpic6

 Board of Directors

-Raymond Bench – Non-Executive Director, Chairman
+Raymond Bench – Non-Executive Chairman

 Ray has worked in the global automotive industry for the past 30 years; 12 of which were spent working for a Chinese OEM.
 He is an experienced automotive design engineer with extensive knowledge of automotive design processes.